 Reading a book more than one time

 Rereading a book is very helpful for consolidation of phonics knowledge and skills.
 It also helps develop reading fluency.
 Many children are reluctant to reread a book, so finding creative ways for this to happen is a good idea.
 For example, the child can read the same book to another member of the family, the dog, or a younger sibling.
-Another fun way is to record them reading a book and sending the video clip to a grandparent, etc.
+Another fun way is to record them reading a book and send the video clip to a grandparent, etc.

 Multiple books at each level